 I have used the word “responsible” instead of “freewill” because we are responsible to chose Jesus.
 We have no choice if we want to go to heaven.
-If you please, God chooses and we choose.
-He chooses and we are responsible to choose!
+If you please, God chooses and we are responsible to choose!
 Yet, scripture tells us the faith of the jailer in Acts 16 was a gift from God,

-What a mystery.
+Acts 3:16; Philippians 1:29 and 2 Peter 1:1 also tell us that faith is a gift.
+What a mystery!
 Many Christians try to figure this out.
-May I suggest that we need to believe that God has predestined us AND anyone who believes will be saved.
+May I suggest that we need to believe that God has predestined us and anyone who believes will be saved.
 Scripture teaches both!

 There is an old illustration that pictures a person choosing heaven by deciding to walk through the gate of heaven.
 Once inside the gate, the person turns around and sees their name engraved at the top of the Gate of Heaven.
 The person decided to enter and yet the gate had their name engraved.
 It is a mystery.
 God calls us to believe in Jesus Christ.
 The question is, “Do you want to be saved just like the Philippian jailor?”
 If so, follow Paul’s advice, “believe in the Lord Jesus” and your sins will be forgiven and when you die you will go to heaven.